 APU students, faculty, staff, and the extended community may borrow books, media, and other items available in the university libraries.
 Additionally, APU faculty members may place materials on course reserve materials for easy access by students.
+For borrowing privilege information for Alumni and Community Members, please review our additional patron information.

 To checkout materials from the APU Library Catalog, patrons must present a current APU ID or completed “APU Library Patron Registration” form with a valid photo ID.
 Patrons may also request materials available through other academic and public libraries for delivery to the APU Libraries for checkout.